 For a quiet study spot, head to the Goodwood and Unley Civic Libraries.
 Both offer a wide collection of fiction and non-fiction books and free wifi.
 The Unley Museum allows you to delve into the history of the area, plus there are old films to watch and a contemporary art display.
 The Unley Swimming Centre is open seasonally from September to May and casual entry is just $6 for students, with coaching sessions offered to swimmers of all levels.
 Goodwood Community Centre hosts No Lights No Lycra sessions every week, where participants dance in a pitch-black room with music blasting.
 With no one to see you, get as crazy as you like with the dance moves!

-There are several medical centres nearby too, with the Hughes Clinic offering minor surgical procedures, counselling, and pre-employment medicals, and the Kings Park Clinic covering all your medical needs, with skin checks and x-rays to boot.
+There are several medical centres in the area, with the Hughes Clinic offering minor surgical procedures, counselling and pre-employment medicals, and the Kings Park Clinic covering all your general medical needs.

 The Adelaide Showground is the city’s largest multipurpose venue.
 There is something for everyone here: on a weekly basis, you’ll find the Adelaide Showground Farmers’ Market, where local farmers and producers sell their fresh, seasonal produce.
 There are also food stalls with free tasters scattered around, so you can eat as you walk around the market.